U.S. News Rankings

 |Ranking score and category|

 College of St. Mary is a private institution that was founded in 1923.
-It has an urban setting and the campus size is 25 acres.
+It has a total undergraduate enrollment of 782, its setting is urban, and the campus size is 25 acres.
 It utilizes a semester-based academic calendar.
-College of St. Mary's ranking in the 2013 edition of Best Colleges is Regional Universities (Midwest), 78.
-Its tuition and fees are $24,350 (2011-12).
+Its tuition and fees are $26,934 (2013-14).

 |School mission and unique qualities (as provided by the school):|

 The only women's college in a five-state Midwestern region, College of Saint Mary (CSM) in the heart of Omaha, Nebraska is a Catholic college dedicated to the education of women in an environment that calls forth potential and fosters leadership.
 College of Saint Mary offers thirty programs of study, including courses in subjects as far ranging as education, nursing, applied psychology, forensic science, and women's studies, with divisions in professional studies, arts and sciences, and health professions.
 Since 1923, CSM has remained dedicated to its original mission: the education of women for leadership, service and success.
 While CSM is committed to undergraduate education, graduate programs in education, the health professions, and organizational leadership enable professionals in the area to reach their career and personal goals while still working full-time.
 College of Saint Mary offers innovative programs unavailable elsewhere in the region.
-A specially designed residence hall, Mothers Living and Learning, allows over thirty single mothers and their children to live on campus while the mother pursues her degree.
+CSM's most recent program additional is Physician Assistant Studies leading to a Master's degree.
+A specially designed residence hallallows over forty-eight single mothers and their children to live on campus while the mother pursues her degree.
 Education students directly teach at-risk children while learning to instruct math and science effectively in our Operation SMART program, a partnership with Girls, Inc. of Omaha.
-An agreement with the Peter Kiewit Institute encourages women studying math and science at CSM to enter into the engineering profession.
-This integrated program allows a CSM student to receive a CSM bachelor's degree in Math or Science and a Master's Degree from the University of Nebraska in engineering in just five years.
 Over 90% of CSM students receive financial aid, and CSM has several unique scholarship programs.
-Through donor support, the McAuley Scholarship program provides full tuition and fees for fifteen women at any one time who are currently receiving public assistance, such as food stamps or housing subsidies, offering a true "hand up" from welfare.
-The Marie Curie Scholars Program, provides significant financial support for academically talented, but financially challenged, students who plan to study Biology, Chemistry, or Mathematics.
+The Marie Curie Scholars Program provides significant financial support for academically talented, but financially challenged, students who plan to study Biology, Chemistry, or Mathematics.
 Campus life is rich and exciting.
 CSM fields competitive NAIA teams in basketball, cross country, softball, volleyball, golf, swimming, and soccer.
-Omaha's midtown development, Aksarben Village, is emerging just across the street from campus; soon students will be steps away from new restaurants, retail stores, and a movie theatre.
+Omaha's midtown development, Aksarben Village, just across the street from campus; provides access to new restaurants, retail stores, and a movie theatre.
 Our Lied Fitness Center offers free, on campus workout facilities including a swimming pool, and the Keystone Trail and Papio Creek winds across the edge of campus, offering a beautiful place to run, walk or bike.
 In the classroom, students receive a high quality education that combines a liberal arts core with practical learning opportunities, career-specific skills, leadership development, and community service.
 Our service learning program sponsors annual winter, spring, and summer break trips where students travel to locations such as the U.S. Mexico border and Costa Rica to learn while serving.
 The remarkably low student-teacher ratio and benefits of an all-female setting offer the opportunity to be both challenged and empowered in the classroom.
 To women serious about attaining high achievement in all aspects of their lives, College of Saint Mary is a proven personal and professional launch pad that provides dynamic opportunities for leadership and personal growth within a uniquely supportive setting.

 |School type||private, women's college|

 When applying to College of St. Mary, it's important to note the application deadline is rolling.
-Scores for either the ACT or SAT test are due August 1.
 The application fee at College of St. Mary is $30.
-It is selective, with an acceptance rate of 47.0 percent.
+It has an an acceptance rate of 51.7 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at College of St. Mary is 14:1.
-The most popular majors at College of St. Mary include: Health Professions and Related Programs; Business/Commerce, General; Elementary Education and Teaching; General Studies; and Legal Assistant/Paralegal.
-The average freshman retention rate, an indicator of student satisfaction, is 61.8 percent.
+The student-faculty ratio at College of St. Mary is 10:1, and the school has 75.7 percent of its classes with fewer than 20 students.
+The most popular majors at College of St. Mary include: Health Professions and Related Programs; Education; Biological and Biomedical Sciences; Business, Management, Marketing, and Related Support Services; and Legal Assistant/Paralegal.
+The average freshman retention rate, an indicator of student satisfaction, is 64 percent.